Send the link below via email or IMCopy

 There are numerous channels that you can use for leveraging this group (phone call, email, in person meetings, etc.) - LinkedIn is one and here's a prezi that will help you leverage it:

 Building your network can be scary and challenging - it is also critical for all young professionals (and professionals in general) to work on.

 See slides 12 and 13 of this prezi

-for tips on how to develop and deliver your elevator pitch, and make a point of attending events such as the following to help you grow your network: professional groups' meetings (similar to your area of interest), job-fairs, professional networking events/mixers, and alumni events.
+for tips on how to develop and deliver your speech of introduction, and make a point of attending events such as the following to help you grow your network: professional groups' meetings (similar to your area of interest), job-fairs, professional networking events/mixers, and alumni events.

 Maintaining Your Network

 Once you have built your network it is important that you maintain it if you hope to continue to leverage it and have it help you in the future.
 There are lots of things that you can do to maintain/strengthen your network, here are some relatively easy things that will help with that: